How to Install a Stair Railing (Step-by-Step Instructions)

 Step 1: Decide on Your Design & Gather Your Materials

 Before you start installing, you need to decide exactly what type of railing you want.
-For these instructions, we will focus on an indoor wall-mounted railing, but you can build any railing that works best for your staircase.
+We will focus on an indoor wall-mounted railing for these instructions, but you can build any railing that works best for your staircase.

 Once you know the type of handrail you want, gather all of your materials so you can start attaching them to your staircase.